TheWicklowWolf/BookBounty/README.md

 2. Alternatively, map `/bookbounty/downloads` to an `_unprocessed` folder and set `selected_path_type=file`.
    This method downloads all files into a single folder.
 After a library scan in Readarr, some files may remain unmapped and require manual import.
-   You can use Readarr's "rename files" function to organize them into the correct folders after importing..
+   After importing, you can use the "**Rename Files**" function in Readarr to organize the files into the correct folders.

 For both methods, setting `library_scan_on_completion=True` automates the import process in Readarr.